litnomad/admin-dashboard/README.md

-# admin dashboard design
+# Admin Dashboard Design

 Built based on an application of CSS knowledge to create a structured and responsive layout based on a dashboard example.

-Design is CSS grid based.

-# Theme:
+Theme:
+- Basic
-Basic pink and green
+- Pink and green (color)

-# Features:
+Features:
-A header, sidebar navigation, and boxed contents.
+- A header
+- Sidebar navigation
+- Boxed contents

+Codes:
+- Design is CSS grid based

 See results here.